-Since then, the area he discovered signals have come to be known as the Dulce base, and it said to be a joint government-alien biogenetic laboratory that carries out experiments on humans and animals.
+Since then, the area he discovered signals have come to be known as the Dulce base and is said to be a joint government-alien biogenetic laboratory that carries out experiments on humans and animals.

 Private meetings at this retreat were directly responsible for the Manhattan project, the project that led to the development of the atomic bomb.

 Wikileaks is an international journalistic organization that has been publishing secret information to various governments around the world since 2006.
 Bahnhof is an independent Swedish Internet service provider.
 What do the two have in common?
 Well, quite a lot as it turns out.

 All of Wikileaks’ servers are hosted in a Bahnhof data center located in a top-secret secured bunker named Pionen that is burrowed away into the White Mountains in Stockholm.

 The controversial Wikileaks’ servers have long tried to be found by the Swedish police, without any luck or cooperation from Bahnhof.
 The bunker features steel doors and can withstand a nuclear attack, as it was originally built to be a Cold War Shelter.